Data Connectivity: What It Is, Benefits, and Use Cases

 Example:

-When you connect your CRM and payment systems, you can see customer purchases, track revenue, and understand sales performance in real time from one place.
+If you connect your CRM with your payment system, you can track customer purchases, monitor revenue, and analyze sales performance in real time from a single dashboard.

-Different systems can access and share data in a reliable and consistent way.
+Data connectivity ensures that different systems can reliably share and access data in a consistent and unified way.

 Why Traditional BI Without Connectivity Falls Short